beporter/gollum-elasticsearch/README.md

 ## Configuration

 TODO: Explain how to active that plugin in Gollum.
-Hopefully just adding a line to your gouum config file.
+Hopefully just adding a line to your gollum config file.

 ## Usage

+Creating (or recreating) an index can be done from the command line using `bundle exec gollum_search_reindex /path/to/your/wiki`.

 This plugin is implemented as Rack middleware that overrides the `/gollum/search` request path.
 This means you must run Gollum as a Rack app via `config.ru` and inject this plugin _before_ Gollum.